SOLAS-TTRPG/SOLAS/README.md

 A creature that you choose within range has advantage on their next roll (check, attack, or trick).

-### Revitalizing Aura
-***Concentration***

-*Range: 3 Tiles*

-When you use this trick, you focus on a willing creature of your choice.
-When it starts its turn within range, it recovers an additional stamina point.
-If it moves outside of your range, the aura fades and ends.

 ### Witch Bolt
 ***Concentration***